cc-christin/deep-learning-challenge/README.md

 ### Step 2: Compiling, Training, and Evaluating the Model
 The machine learning model used 2 hidden Relu layers with 8 and 6 neurons and a sigmoid output layer with 1 neuron as that was the conventional method utitilzed in class activities.

 The target of 75% predictive accuracy was not achived.
-The accuracy was 0.723%, slightly lower than the 75% target.
+The accuracy was 0.723 or 72.3%, slightly lower than the 75% target.

+In order to improve the model. a hidden tanh layer containing 2 neurons were added, in which no improvements were made.
+Then the epoch was reduced in half from 100 to 50, still no noticeable improvements.
+Finally, a hidden Relu layer with another 8 neurons was added.
+The model did not have much improvement and was still approximately 72%.
+Overall the model improved from 0.723 to 0.724, resulting in a final accuracy of 72.4%.

+The keras model fell short of reach the 75% target at only 72% and was difficult to improve.
+Perhaps the use of random forest classifiers would limit the undue influence of outliers and improve the model.